Loading..

 What is SAT?

-The SAT, short for Scholastic Assessment Test, is a standardized test widely used for college admissions in the United States.
-It’s designed to measure your:
+2. It is a standardized test widely accepted for college admissions in the United States.

 Why SAT?

-In many countries, including the USA and Canada, numerous colleges and universities make SAT scores mandatory for undergraduate applicants.
-The SAT holds importance because Indian students can apply for scholarships based on their SAT scores, and its duration is longer compared to the ACT.
-Additionally, certain companies may request SAT scores during job applications.
+3. In countries like the USA and Canada, many institutions require SAT scores for undergraduate applications.
+Additionally, Indian students can secure scholarships based on SAT results, and some companies may consider SAT scores during job applications.

 SAT Score Spectrum